 If no action is taken or improvement seen on the part of the student after Stage 1 and/or Stage 2, students should be sent/emailed a letter signed by the DOSE advising that their continued registration has been referred to the School Student Progress Committee (SSPC).
-Students may be signposted to services such as the Student Life Centre or Student Support Unit for non-academic matters.
+Students may be signposted to services such as the Student Advice and Guidance team for non-academic matters.
+The role of the SSPC is set out in Annex 1.